begli-amanov/vue-monitor/REFLECTING.md

 - How to set up projects in GitHub: Done!

+- BUG: When exploring Charts.vue page with developer tools, the quarter-based chart do not expand to its original size after closing the dev tools.
+It stays shrinked.
+FIXED: by adding `class="h-[60rem]"` to the `<Chart>` properties.
+Find out more about it!

 ### NOT SOLVED

 - Preselect on `Select` to show the current status of a License. (optionValue with `const = statuses` was the solution).
 However it has now a bug, when creating a new item, selected status is not saved.
 I've deleted for now `optionValue`.
 Need another solution.